Ismam478/god-of-war-landing-page/README.md

 CSS3
 JavaScript (Vanilla)

-What I Learned

-Using AI-assisted tools to iterate faster on front-end layouts Reviewing, modifying, and refining generated code Improving CSS responsiveness and structure

 Notes

 This project reflects my approach to modern development workflows where AI is used as a productivity tool, not a replacement for understanding.